MicrosoftDocs/dynamics365-guidance/guidance/resources/import-products.md

 ﻿---
-title: Import products in Dynamics 365 projects
+title: Import product data in Dynamics 365 projects
 description: Learn which data entities can help you migrate data for products in Dynamics 365 implementation projects. ms.date: 05/02/2023 ms.topic: conceptual